Exact and Approximate Unitary 2-Designs: Constructions and Applications

-Standard methods for estimating $F_e$ and $F_g$ are based on either state or process tomography and the best known methods require a number of experiments that grows exponentially with $n = \log_2D$ \cite{AAPTNC-QPT,Nielsen02}.
+There are two experimental approaches to estimating $F_e$ and $F_g$ for a given quantum channel.
+The first is based on ancilla-assisted process tomography, or some variant such as direct characterization, both of which require creating an entangled state of 2n qubits, the first $n$ of which are subjected to the unknown transformation and the remaining $n$ of which are ancilla qubits that are subject to the identity channel \cite{AAPTNC-QPT}, followed by joint measurements on the final $2n$ qubit state.
+A significant disadvantage of this approach is the requirement of $n$ noise-free ancilla qubits, as well as the requirement of joint operations on $2n$, rather than $n$, qubits.
+The second approach is standard process tomography, which suffers from the requirement of a number of experiments that grows exponentially with $n = \log_2D$ \cite{AAPTNC-QPT,Nielsen02}.

 However, as described in Ref.~\cite{EAZ05}, we can estimate $\< F \>$ directly by the following protocol: apply a random unitary operator $U$ to the initial state $|0\>$, followed by the quantum operation $\Lambda$, and then apply $U^\dagger$ to the output state.
 Then from Eq.~\Ref{eqn:ave-fidelity} we see that $\< F \>$ can be estimated by repeating this procedure with $U$ sampled randomly from the Haar measure in each experiment.
-Given that $F$ is a polynomial function of homogeneous degree (2,2), Theorem~\ref{thm:clifford-twirl} implies that we can estimate $\< F\>$ by sampling from any unitary 2-design.
-For an arbitrary, but fixed, average fidelity $0 \leq \< F \> \leq 1$, the Chernoff bound guarantees that the number of experiments required to estimate $\<F\> $ to precision $\delta > 1/4^n$ is independent of the dimension $D$.
+For an arbitrary, but fixed, average fidelity $0 \leq \< F \> \leq 1$, the number of experiments required to estimate $\<F\> $ to precision $\delta > 1/4^n$ is independent of the dimension $D$.